 Sun.
-4 Feb.
+13 May.
 REIGATE HEATH SSSI & LNR - Heather Restoration.
-Continuing our heathland restoration work in the Glade and around the Windmill Hill, on this important site.
+Continuing the heather restoration programme on this nationally important site.
+Today we will be raking off and removing the litter layer in areas we worked on over the winter.
 Meet in the Flanchford Road car park.
-Grid ref: 239503/Postcode: RH2 8AB.
+Grid ref: TQ 239503/Postcode: RH2 8AB.

 Sun.
-18 Feb.
-QUEEN ELIZABETH PLANTATION, NUTFIELD - Woodland Management.
-Finishing our winter woodland work for the season.
+10 Jun.
+QUEEN ELIZABETH PLANTATION, NUTFIELD.
+Continuing our fence removal, as well as seeing what species Spring has to reveal in this new wood.
 Meet in the access road off A25 before the M23 bridge (Redhill side).
 Grid ref: TQ313509/ Postcode: RH1 4HN.

 SAC Denotes Special Area of Conservation, namely that this is of international importance designated under the EU Habitats Directive.